alanb43/personal-website/README.md

 I have successfully deployed V1 of the site using firebase.
 The domain name that it will be found on is www.bergsneider.dev, however that may take a couple of days to get set up and working properly.
 I am really excited that I was able to create and deploy a webpage from scratch, especially because I had no prior experience with scripts in html or deploying a webpage.
 I learned a lot over the past few days and relearned some old skills, and had a great time doing it.
 Thanks for reading!

 [V1: Deployed & Online](https://youtu.be/kLNYRYyqgr4)

+##### V2 UPDATE [1/12/2021] - V2 Complete

+V2 of the site has been deployed using firebase.
+The site can be found at www.bergsneider.dev on any device, though viewing is mainly optimized for desktop screens and phone browsers.
+I am happy that I was able to change the design up for the videos section from V1 to a cleaner and more responsive design, with arrow buttons that let the user see a few of the projects I've worked on.
+The entire page is more responsive, the code is less dense and has been cleaned up a bit, and the mobile version has been designed.
+The mobile version ommits some of the aspects like the video section to maintain visual aesthetics and responsivity.
+Thanks for reading!